Hydrogen bromide

-Hydrogen bromide, and its aqueous solution, are commonly used reagents in the preparation of bromide compounds.
+Hydrogen bromide, and its aqueous solution, hydrobromic acid, are commonly used reagents in the preparation of bromide compounds.

 Reactions

 Organic chemistry

 Hydrogen bromide and hydrobromic acid are important reagents in the production of organobromine compounds.
-In a free-radical reaction, HBr adds to alkenes:
+In an electrophilic addition reaction, HBr adds to alkenes:

 The resulting alkyl bromides are useful alkylating agents, e.g., as precursors to fatty amine derivatives.
 Related free radical additions to allyl chloride and styrene give 1-bromo-3-chloropropane and phenylethylbromide, respectively.

 Hydrogen bromide reacts with dichloromethane to give bromochloromethane and dibromomethane, sequentially:

 These metathesis reactions illustrate the consumption of the stronger acid (HBr) and release of the weaker acid (HCl).

 Allyl bromide is prepared by treating allyl alcohol with HBr:

 HBr adds to alkynes to yield bromoalkenes.
 The stereochemistry of this type of addition is usually anti: